 Company-Paid Per Diem Truck Driver Weekly Income Ex 2

 What if a fleet uses the IRS’ Special Transportation Industry rate?
 At $63 per day a fleet can add $47/week or $0.02 CPM to driver take home pay without raising labor costs.

 Maybe it is time for Congress to create a “one size fits all” employee business expense reimbursement rule.

 This article was written by Mark W. Sullivan, EA, who has been providing taxpayer advocacy, consulting, and litigation services since 1998.
-Mr. Sullivan has over a decade of experience advising transportation industry clients in per diem issues.
+Prior to starting a private practice Mr. Sullivan was a Revenue Officer with the Internal Revenue Service in New York, NY, St. Louis, MO and Washington, DC.
+He has over a decade of experience advising transportation industry clients in per diem issues.

 Please remember that everyone’s financial situation is different.
 This article does not give and is not intended to give specific accounting and/or tax advice.
 Please consult your own tax or accounting professional.

 Copyright 2017 Per Diem Plus, LLC.
 Per Diem Plus proprietary software is the trademark of Per Diem Plus, LLC.

 [ii] Cents-per-mile is the prevailing trucking industry method for calculating company-paid per diem.
 Drivers subject to DOT Hours of Service regulations are prohibited from using this method.